AdobeDocs/experience-platform.pt-BR/help/data-science-workspace/models-recipes/train-evaluate-model-api.md

 }
 ```

-`{INSTANCE_ID}`: a ID que representa a MLInstance.
+`{INSTANCE_ID}`: A ID que representa a instância MLI.

-A resposta da criação do experimento é semelhante a esta.
+A resposta da criação do Experimento é assim.

 **Resposta**